 All money in the fund for The Coffee Club is to be spent on meeting purposes included coffee, coffee makers, and food.
 It shall be tracked by our active treasurer.

-If the organization is dissolved, all money will be given to the Salvation Army in Ames.

 All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Campus Organizations Accounting Office and/or approved institution/office (must receive authorization via Campus Organizations Accounting Office).
 All funds must be deposited within 48 hours after collection.
 The Adviser to this organization must approve and sign each expenditure before payment.

 Dues for The Coffee Club are $10 a semester.
 If this changes, it is promised that dues will never exceed $20 a semester.